We can’t live without oxygen, and we won’t thrive without love and connection.

 How to Become an Emotional Intelligence Coach

-If helping children deal with emotions appeals to you, you may have wondered what it takes to become an emotional intelligence coach.
+If helping people deal with emotions appeals to you, you may have wondered what it takes to become an emotional intelligence coach.

 Neale et al. (2009) propose some basic requirements to be a successful coach: